School disruption, gender biases, costly tuition fees, mental health, new technologies — these are just some of the challenges students face today.

 At our 2024 Summit, look for:

-• Former NSW Minister for Education Hon Adrian Piccoli, and Dennis Sinyolo of Education International, who will join educator representatives from Hong Kong to discuss how supporting educators has a ‘trickle-down’ effect on their students’ well-being.
+• Former NSW Minister for Education the Hon Adrian Piccoli, and Dr Dennis Sinyolo of Education International, who will join educator representatives from Hong Kong to discuss how supporting educators has a ‘trickle-down’ effect on their students’ well-being.

 Building resilient education systems